 Restoration and renovations of the funeral home

-Riverside Memorial Chapel is an architectural wonder and historic landmark, and we strive to preserve its history.
+Riverside Memorial Chapel is an architectural wonder, and we strive to preserve its history.
 Over the years, we’ve renovated and restored the building to keep as close to the original as possible.
 From 1994 to 1998, the architectural firm Belmont Freeman did an extensive restoration of the exterior and interior of the facility and upgraded the mechanical and electric systems.

 Honoring our founders